Ram Statue in Ayodhya: Height, cost and other details

 Chairing a meeting of senior officials, Adityanath had said, "a complete plan should be prepared to install the 251-metre tall statue of Lord Shri Ram in the holy city."

-"Along with the statue of Lord Shri Ram, a plan should be prepared for overall development of Ayodhya.
-There should be arrangements for basic tourist facilities along with digital museum, interpretation centre, library, parking, food plaza, landscaping based on theme of Lord Shri Ram," Adityanath said, in a statement issued by the UP government.
+"Along with the statue of Lord Shri Ram, a plan should be prepared for the overall development of Ayodhya.
+There should be arrangements for basic tourist facilities along with a digital museum, interpretation centre, library, parking, food plaza, landscaping based on the theme of Lord Shri Ram," Adityanath said, in a statement issued by the UP government.

-It was also decided that a trust under the chairmanship of the chief minister will be constituted.
+It was also decided that trust under the chairmanship of the chief minister will be constituted.

 For setting up the world's tallest statue, an MoU will be signed with the Gujarat government for technical assistance.
 A separate unit of State Manufacturing Corporation will be set up for the purpose of this project, structure, bidding operation and construction work.

-For site survey of the project, environment assessment and feasibility study, assistance will be sought from IIT Kanpur and Nagpur-based NEERI (National Environmental Engineering Research Institute), a constituent laboratory of CSIR.
+For the site survey of the project, environmental assessment and feasibility study, assistance will be sought from IIT Kanpur and Nagpur-based NEERI (National Environmental Engineering Research Institute), a constituent laboratory of CSIR.

 Ayodhya case: 1528 to 2019, a timeline

 The 251-metre Lord Ram statue will be the world's tallest.
-The Statue of Liberty in New York is 93 metres, Dr BR Ambedkar's statue in Mumbai is 137.2 metres, Sardar Vallabhbhai Patel's tribute in Gujarat is 183 meters, Gautam Buddha's statue in China is 208 meters and Chhatrapati Shivaji Maharaj's statue in Mumbai is 212 meters.
+The Statue of Liberty in New York is 93 metres, Dr B R Ambedkar's statue in Mumbai is 137.2 metres, Sardar Vallabhbhai Patel's tribute in Gujarat is 183 meters, Gautam Buddha's statue in China is 208 meters and Chhatrapati Shivaji Maharaj's statue in Mumbai is 212 meters.